stoplightio/formtron/docs/FormtronSchema.md

 ### `strict` option for selects

-The ui-kit "select" and "multiselect" Formtron components allow specifying an `strict` boolean property.
+The ui-kit "select" and "multiselect" Formtron components allow specifying a `strict` boolean property.
 It defaults to `false`.
 If set to true, then users will not be allowed to enter arbitrary values and are forced to pick from the options list presented.